Harnack estimate for mean curvature flow on the sphere: Acknowledgement

 \section{Acknowledgement}

 The first author would like to thank Bennett Chow for helpful discussions and encouragement.
 He would also like to thank the second author and the Institut f\"ur Diskrete Mathematik und Geometrie, TU Wien for hosting a very enjoyable and productive visit to Vienna.
-The coffee houses of Vienna most certainly experienced a downturn in business after his departure.
-The work of the second author was supported by Austrian Science Fund (FWF) Project M1716-N25.
+The work of the second author was supported by the Austrian Science Fund (FWF) Project M1716-N25.